adeptio/USA-live-cyber-attack-map/docs/frontend.md

 ## [Satori][satori]

-Platform where data owners create channels that developers can subscribe to for a RT stream of JSON.
+Platform where data owners create channels that developers can subscribe to for a real time stream of JSON.
 Satori provides RTM SDKs as a foundation for creating mobile, web-based, embedded or server applications communicating with RTM (realtime messaging service at the core of the Satori platform).

 ## [Google Maps API][google]